Jeevapranesh123/Todo-REST-API/README.md

 7. You should be able to see the following response.

 ```
-{
+data={
-    "Message":"Hurray you are now connected to MongoDB and Your API is up.
-Go Ahead and Use it :)"
+                "Message":"Hurray you are now connected to MongoDB",
+                "Api_Status":"Up",
             }
 ```
 8. That's it You are Good to go!